 Businesses signed up to the IOSS scheme must adhere to certain requirements, such as displaying the amount to VAT to be paid before and during the point of sale.

-As well as advertising the newly prepared EU VAT rule changes, you should also inform customers of the benefits of the service.
+As well as displaying the owed VAT at the point of sale on your products, you should also inform customers of the benefits of the service.
 The good news about the IOSS VAT rule changes is that they are designed to benefit both businesses and customers, which should make it easier for businesses to explain the changes.
 If customers know ordering through businesses registered with IOSS is the fastest and cheapest option, they are more likely to be happy with upfront charges.
 Furthermore, it utilizes the enhanced transparency that the scheme provides.

 Whether businesses register with IOSS or not, Ship24 can still track most parcels internationally, because they track packages using a tracking number or waybill which will be attached to parcels regardless of whether they are sent under the new EU VAT rules (IOSS) or not.
 Whether your parcel is being sent under using the IOSS system by 4PX in China to Royal Mail in the UK or being shipping by FedEx in the USA to CCT in Portugal, you can track any parcel end-to-end with Ship24.

 Businesses who are looking for more comprehensive, professional tracking - including up to 1.5 million tracking calls per month or active pushed tracking event data integrated into their system within minutes - view our Tracking API and Webhook pages,

 Some marketplaces have their own IOSS number that merchants who operate on their site can use.
 Businesses that have shown an interest in registering for an IOSS that can be used include Amazon, eBay ETSY, and NOTHS.
 Check with your marketplace to see if you can use their IOSS number first.